tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 * The two special keys `settings` and `links`.
 * The keys in the "Profile Registry" below.

-Other keys may show up inside the JSON object.
+Other keys MAY show up inside the JSON object.
 This specification does not define their meaning, except to say that they SHOULD convey pieces of information from the user's profile.

 ## `settings`